Section A. General Information and Statutes

 Every applicant for an initial CDL must provide the following documents:

 - Proof of identity and U.S. citizenship (or) lawful permanent residence in the U.S.;

-- DOT Medical Examination Certification and/or Medical Waiver issued by FMCSA (or) NM Commercial Driver Green Waiver Card (or) if medically exempt, proof of qualification such as a vehicle certification form for a government employee; and
+- DOT Medical Examiner’s Certificate and/or Medical Waiver issued by FMCSA; or, if medically exempt, proof of qualification such as their employee ID card or paycheck stub from a government agency; and

 - Two (2) proofs of physical residency showing a New Mexico address.

 Additional information clarifying each of these requirements is provided in Chapter 6 Section C.

 The clerk must ensure that the name of applicant when entered on the system is correct anytime that a commercial license is being issued.
 Clerks are not allowed to enter made-up data.
 Doing so may cause you to be subject to disciplinary action.